BigAaron1243/Cellular-Automata/README.md

 spacebar to pause
 all mouse buttons draw

-if you mess with some commented lines in the cpp file you can change it to QR world rules
+In lines 37-54 of main.c you can find different life types